mrettl/conforce/CONTRIBUTING.md

  - Function names are lower case except they refer to a mathematical symbol that is written upper case (e.g. `eval_J` refers to `J` the Jacobian matrix)

-### Classes

- - Class names are nouns in mixed case.
-The first character of the noun is upper case.

 ## Test Code

 Test code is written:
  - as `Doctest` in the docstrings of modules, classes or functions
  - as `unittest.TestCase`.
-Modules containing Unit Tests start with `test_` and are placed in a subfolder called `tests`.
+Modules containing Unit Tests start with `test_` and are placed in a subfolder of the module called `tests`.

 ## Documentation Conventions

 Sphinx is used to create the documentation.
-The docstrings are written in the reStructuredText format and should not raise warnings in Sphinx (Delete the folder `doc/source/generated` before running sphinx).
+The docstrings are written in the reStructuredText format and should not raise warnings or worse in Sphinx.
+Delete the folder `doc/source/generated` before running sphinx.